The latest numbers on COVID-19 in Canada for Saturday, Feb. 6, 2021

 _ British Columbia: 69,716 confirmed cases (5,903 active, 62,567 resolved, 1,246 deaths).

-There were 471 new cases Friday.
+There were zero new cases Saturday.
 The rate of active cases is 114.67 per 100,000 people.
-Over the past seven days, there have been a total of 2,937 new cases.
-The seven-day rolling average of new cases is 420.
+Over the past seven days, there have been a total of 2,529 new cases.
+The seven-day rolling average of new cases is 361.

-There were six new reported deaths Friday.
+There were zero new reported deaths Saturday.
 Over the past seven days there have been a total of 57 new reported deaths.
 The seven-day rolling average of new reported deaths is eight.
 The seven-day rolling average of the death rate is 0.16 per 100,000 people.
 The overall death rate is 24.2 per 100,000 people.

 There have been zero tests completed.